melladam/melladam.github.io/index.md

 <h2 class="simple-title">Gaming in delta: subscribers and views keep moving up</h2>
 <p>
   In the dashboard, select <strong>Gaming</strong> and set the metric to <strong>delta</strong>.
-  You’ll notice a consistent direction: quarter after quarter, Gaming keeps adding audience attention.
+  Quarter after quarter, Gaming keeps adding audience attention.
 </p>
 <p>
   This is a strong signal that Gaming isn’t just popular — it’s <strong>durable</strong>.